emilypi/Base32/README.md

 - Optics for handling more complex structures with Base32 representations via the `base32-lens` package
 - Checks for both validity and correctness of Base32 and Base32hex encodings

-There are no dependencies aside from those bundled with GHC, `text-short`, and the `ghc-byteorder` re-export.
+There are no dependencies aside from those bundled with GHC, `text-short`.